rust-lang/book/src/ch13-02-iterators.md

 iterator into a new iterator that only contains elements for which the closure returns `true`.

-The closure captures the `shoe_size` parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
+The closure captures an immutable reference to the `shoe_size` parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
 Finally, calling `collect` gathers the values returned by the adapted iterator into a vector that’s returned by the function.

 The test shows that when we call `shoes_in_size`, we get back only shoes that have the same size as the value we specified.